Jcalvert22/redesigned-memory/README.md

 ---

+## ✅ What has improved
+- The original app only had a few exercises.
+- This app has randomness when it comes to workout generation so they feel new to avoid gym fatigue.
+- The original was confusing because you could not edit any of the exercises or view ones that the generator is being pulled from.

 ## 📦 Selected Capability Boxes (100 pts total)

 The following **10 capability boxes** have been selected to extend the application: